kdeldycke/awesome-engineering-team-management/README.md

 * [Developer Roadmaps](https://roadmap.sh/roadmaps) - Very high-level guides and paths to learn different practice and tools.

-## Knowledge, Writing and Documentation
+## Literacy

+It is not only about reading and writing.
+It encompass all the social practice, context sharing and communication surrounding the activity and production of a team.

-A team, especially a software team, will generate a huge amount of knowledge.
+Especially a software team, wich will generate a huge amount of knowledge.
 All this knowledge is fragile and about to be lost for good.
 Unless you materialization it in the form of writing.

 ### Knowledge